phamthiminhtu/data-science-projects/README.md

 -------
 A brief note about the Bayesian Methods.

-Reference: this note is taken from Advanced Bayesian Methods course's materials, taught by Professor Matt Wand, UTS.
+Reference: this note is mainly taken from Advanced Bayesian Methods course's materials, taught by Professor Matt Wand, UTS.

 # 1. Notation.